-The record and eWRIMS do not contain evidence of an active water right or claim of right that is senior to Fahey's on the mainstem Tuolumne River or on its tributaries downstream of Fahey between Fahey's points of diversion and NDPR.25 (R.T., January 25, 2016, pp. 75:19-23, 76:9- 14.)
-This rules out the possibility that Fahey's diversions were "adverse to" some other diverter and not to MID and TID's operations at or below NDPR.
+The record and eWRIMS do not contain evidence of an active water right or claim of right that is senior to Fahey's on the mainstream Tuolumne River or on its tributaries downstream of Fahey between Fahey's points of diversion and NDPR.
+(R.T., January 25, 2016, pp. 75:19-23, 76:9- 14.)
+This rules out the possibility that Fahey's diversions were "adverse to" some other diverter and not to MID and TID's operations at or below NDPR, or CCSF's operations above NDPR.
 According to Table 5, MID and TID's most senior claim of right to which Fahey can adversely divert is at La Grange Dam with a claimed priority date of 1900.
 Assuming for the sake of argument that the water availability analysis accurately predicted a cutoff for water availability everywhere in the San Joaquin River basin for all post-1914 rights in 2014 and for all post-1902 rights in 2015 (but see generally Order WR 2016-0015, pp. 14-16), water would still be available to serve this claim of right.
 The Prosecution Team does not appear to disagree with this conclusion.
 (E.g., Prosecution Team's Closing Brief, June 17, 2016, p.
 7:21-24 [discussing priority date cutoffs for water availability in 2014 and 2015].)
 Fahey could have physically provided replacement water to MID and TID's operations at La Grange Dam by coordinating releases of the water he pre-positioned in NDPR.
 Alternatively, MID and TID could use water that Fahey delivered to NDPR to serve the same uses as those claimed at La Grange Dam.

-In section 5.2.2.2, the State Water Board determined that water was not available from at least May 27 through October 3130 and November 4 through 18, 2014, and from April 123 through at least November 1, 2015 to serve Fahey's priority of right.
-As discussed in section 5.2.1, Fahey diverted at least 7.62 acre-feet over 63 days during the non-FAS Period from May 27 through June 15, 2014, November 4 through 18, 2014, April 23 through June 15, 2015, and November 1, 2015.
-In section 5.3.1.1, the Board determined that about 22.7033.99 acre-feet of the wheeled water that Fahey provided to NPDR remained in the reservoir and-but was available-not an appropriate way to satisfy his non-FAS replacement water obligations, because use of that water to satisfy Fahey's obligations would require him to have a right to carryover storage or credit in NDPR, which he does not have. if he received notice pursuant to his permit terms.
-Therefore, Fahey is incorrect in asserting that he had more than enough water in NDPR to satisfy his replacement water obligations to the Interveners for his non-FAS
+In section 5.2.2.2, the State Water Board determined that water was not available from at least May 27 through October 3430 and November 4 through 18, 2014, and from April 423 through at least November 1, 2015 to serve Fahey's priority of right.
+As discussed in section 5.2.1, Fahey diverted at least an aggregate of 32.95 acre-feet during the 2014 and 2015 Curtailment Periods.

+7.62 acre-feet over 63 days during the non-FAS Period from May 27 through June 15, 2014, November 4 through 18, 2014, April 23 through June 15, 2015, and November 1, 2015.
+In section 5.3.1.1, the Board determined that about 22.7033.99 acre-feet of the wheeled water that Fahey provided to NPDR remained in the reservoir and was available to satisfy his non-FAS Curtailment Periods' replacement water obligations if he received notice pursuant to his permit terms.
+Therefore, Fahey had more than enough water in NDPR to satisfy his replacement

-25 The eWRIMS Web Mapping Application provides the spatial location of water rights throughout California and is searchable by name, watershed, stream system, or county.
+&lt;sup>25 The eWRIMS Web Mapping Application provides the spatial location of water rights throughout California and is searchable by name, watershed, stream system, or county.
 The State Water Board takes official notice of this information obtained from our eWRIMS Web Mapping Application pursuant to title 23, section 648.2 of the California Code of Regulations and section 452, subdivision (h) of the Evidence Code.